Clapton F.C.: History

 Clapton won another Isthmian League title in 1922–23.
 The following season saw them win their fourth Amateur Cup, defeating Erith & Belvedere 3–0 in the final.
 They went on to retain their title as Amateur Cup holders the following season, beating Southall FC 2–1 at the Old Den.
 In the same season, three Clapton players were selected for the England national team.
 In 1925–26 the club reached the third round of the FA Cup after wins against Norwich City and Ilford in the first and second round.
-They were eventually knocked out, losing 3–2 at 'home' to Swindon Town, a match that was played at West Ham's Boleyn Ground and drew a crowd of 27,000.
+They were eventually knocked out, losing 3–2 at 'home' to Swindon Town, a match that was played at West Ham United's Boleyn Ground and drew a crowd of 27,000.
 The club would go on to reach the first round of the FA Cup again in 1926–27, 1927–28 and 1957–58, losing to Brentford, Luton Town and Queens Park Rangers respectively.

 In 1975–76 Clapton finished bottom of Division One of the Isthmian League, dropping down to Division Two, which was renamed Division One in 1977.
 At the end of the 1981–82 season they were relegated to Division Two, but bounced back at the first time of asking as champions.
 The club won the Essex Senior Cup for a third time in 1984, but were relegated again at the end of the 1984–85 season, dropping into Division Two North.
 In 1991 the club was placed in Division Three after league reorganisation, which later became Division Two due to further reorganisation.
 In 2005–06 Clapton finished in bottom of the league for the second consecutive season, and subsequently joined the Essex Senior League after Division Two was disbanded.

-In 2015–16, the club won the Gordon Brasted Memorial Trophy, beating Stansted 4–0 in the final.
+In 2015–16 Clapton won the Gordon Brasted Memorial Trophy, beating Stansted 4–0 in the final.
+In 2018 many supporters split away to form Clapton Community Football Club, accusing long-time club secretary Vince McBean of mismanagement and financial opacity.
+The following year Clapton lost the lease on the Old Spotted Dog, which was secured by Clapton CFC, who purchased the freehold outright in 2020.
+After finishing second-from-bottom of the Essex Senior League in 2022–23, Clapton were relegated to Division One South of the Eastern Counties League.
+They were due to be transferred to Division One of the Southern Counties East League for the 2024–25 season, but withdrew from the league on 18 June.
+The club remains in existence but has ceased playing matches.